 There are many variables at play when putting a production budget together.
 For example, will you hire union or non-union actors and crew?
 Will there be special deals made with equipment providers or even with actors for deferred payment?

 Regardless of the fluidity when building a budget, the production activities, the line items that need to be paid for are constant.

 If you’ve never created a budget before, the best thing to do is to first become familiar with reading budget documents.
 Google film production budgets and a myriad of samples and templates will tumble onto your desktop.
 Study them and notice the variety of budget structures, but also notice how line items are pretty much the same across budgets.

 The big picture

-In a major motion picture production budget there are hundreds of line items.
-It’s a dizzying prospect to get your brain around what they all mean.
+In a major motion picture film budget, there are hundreds of line items.
+It’s a dizzying prospect to get your brain around.
 But once you’re familiar with what is called a budget top sheet, your head will stop spinning and you’ll understand where all these items belong.

-A top sheet is a summary or subtotal of the costs estimated for different budget categories also called departments or accounts.
+A top sheet is a summary or subtotal of the costs estimated for different budget categories, which are also called departments or accounts.
 A top sheet gives you a great first overview of production activities that need to be accounted for.
 These categories are universal and many can also be applied to budgets for business video and short indie film production.

-Departments or budget categories might include camera, sound, make-up, transportation, set construction, office expenses, test shoots, location expenses, special effects, travel and living expenses and data capture.
+Departments, or budget categories, might include a camera, sound, make-up, transportation, set construction, office expenses, test shoots, location expenses, special effects, travel and living expenses and data capture.

 A budget top sheet is also where you will find the familiar yet frequently misunderstood concepts of above-the-line and below-the-line expenditures.